cmmid/cmmid.github.io/topics/covid19/_posts/2020-07-07-Travel-Restrictions.md

 #add the title of your project
 title: "The effect of international travel restrictions on internal spread of COVID-19"

-description: "Using flight data, prevalence estimates and incidence estimates combined, we calculate the ratio of expected imported cases and local incidence."
+description: "Using flight data, prevalence estimates and incidence estimates combined, we calculate the ratio of expected imported cases and local incidence globally."

 status: paper-under-peer-review
 # status: paper-accepted-at-journal